 Configure file services

-I assume you use macOS 10.12 Sierra or later and will therefore use SMB and not AFP.
-If you prefer to use AFP, read that instead of SMB in the first two steps and screenshots and the Enable Bonjour Time Machine broadcast setting.
+I assume you use macOS 10.12 Sierra or later and will use SMB, not AFP.
+If you prefer to use AFP, read that instead of SMB in the first two steps, screenshots, and the Enable Bonjour Time Machine broadcast setting.

 Under SMB, check Enable SMB service if it was not enabled already and disable the AFP file service on the same page.